sodasoba1/sodasoba1/docs/icongrabber.md

 you will then see `Icon saved` popup in the top right [![icongrabber](<img/icongrabber/13.jpg>)]{when you click 'Set as icon' you will get a 'Icon saved' popup in the top right|top|rounded|bounce|success}

-Exit Icon grabber :fontawesome-solid-circle-plus:{ .btna }
+Exit Icon grabber :fontawesome-solid-circle-plus:{ .jello }

 [![icongrabber](<img/icongrabber/11.jpg>)]{+ to exit then reboot your switch|top|rounded|bounce|error}